-In 2019, the Company entered into a purchase agreement to acquire 100% of the ownership interests of The Harvest Foundation LLC ("Harvest"), the holder of a cannabis cultivation license in the state of Nevada.
+In 2019, the Company entered into a purchase agreement to acquire100% of the ownership interests of The Harvest Foundation LLC ("Harvest"), the holder of a cannabis cultivation license in the state of Nevada.
 The acquisition is conditioned upon state regulatory approval of the transaction and other closing conditions.
 The regulatory approval process for license transfers in Nevada has experienced significant delays as a result of multiple factors including the impact of Covid.
 Additionally, the progress of this acquisition has been delayed as a result of actions taken by the Nevada Cannabis Control Board ("CCB") relating to regulatory operating violations by Harvest and its current ownership.
 Harvest is in process of negotiating a settlement with the CCB to resolve these violations which will allow it to proceed with the sale.
-The Company is monitoring the status of Harvest matters which may require adjustments to the purchase agreement.
+In October 2022, the CCB issued an order approving the placement of a receiver to oversee Harvest and its licenses.
+This followed the motion of a creditor of Harvest for such appointment which was granted by the Eighth Judicial District Court, Clark County Nevada, subject to CCB approval.
+The Company has had exchanges with the receiver in connection with potentially moving forward with the acquisition.
+The Company is monitoring the status of Harvest matters which will require adjustments to the terms of the purchase agreement if the Company determines to proceed with the acquisition.

-The purchase agreement provides for a purchase price comprised of the issuance of (i) 1,000,000 shares of the Company's common stock in the aggregate to the two owners of Harvest, which were issued as a good faith deposit upon execution of the purchase agreement, (ii) \$1.2 million of the Company's common stock at closing, based on the closing price of the common stock on the day prior to regulatory approval of the transaction, and (iii) warrants to purchase 400,000 shares of the Company's common stock at an exercise price equal to the closing price of the Company's common stock on the day prior to regulatory approval of the transaction.
+The original purchase agreement provided for a purchase price comprised of the issuance of (i)1,000,000 shares of the Company's common stock in the aggregate to thetwo owners of Harvest, which were issued as a good faith deposit upon execution of the purchase agreement, (ii) \$1.2 million of the Company's common stock at closing, based on the closing price of the common stock on the day prior to regulatory approval of the transaction, which have not been issued, and (iii) warrants to purchase 400,000 shares of the Company's common stock at an exercise price equal to the closing price of the Company's common stock on the day prior to regulatory approval of the transaction, which have not been issued.
 The issued shares were recorded at par value.
 Such shares are restricted and are to be returned to the Company in the event the transaction does not close.

-Upon approval of the transfer, and the fulfillment of other closing conditions, if achieved, the ownership of Harvest will be transferred to the Company, and the operations of Harvest will begin to be consolidated into the Company's financial statements.
-There is no assurance that the closing conditions to the Company's acquisition of Harvest, including regulatory approval, will be achieved or that the acquisition will be consummated.
+If the Company determines to proceed with the acquisition on terms acceptable to it, upon CCB approval of the transfer, and the fulfillment of other closing conditions, if achieved, the ownership of Harvest will be transferred to the Company, and the operations of Harvest will begin to be consolidated into the Company's financial statements.
+There is no assurance that the Company will determine to proceed with the acquisition of Harvest, and if it does, that the closing conditions to the Company's acquisition of Harvest, including regulatory approval, will be achieved or that the acquisition will be consummated.